U.S. Department of State Seal

 Email: ACSBucharest@state.gov

-• U.S. citizens may enter and remain in Romania without a visa for up to 90 days total in any 180-day period.
-Departing Romania and attempting to re-enter Romania does not “restart the clock”.
-U.S. citizens who depart Romania and return after spending less than 90 days in the 180-day period prior to their return will be admitted for the remainder of the 90 days.
-U.S. citizens attempting to re-enter Romania after having already spent 90 days in Romania in the 180-day period prior to return may be denied re-entry to Romania.
+• Departing Romania and then attempting to re-enter Romania does not “restart the clock.”
+U.S. citizens who depart Romania and return after spending less than 90 days in the Schengen will be admitted for the remainder of their 90-day stay.
+U.S. citizens attempting to re-enter Romania after having already spent 90 days in Romania the Schengen area may be denied re-entry to Romania.

-• U.S. citizens who wish to stay longer than 90 days must obtain an extension (residence permit) from the Romanian Immigration Inspectorate.
+• U.S. citizens who wish to stay longer than 90 days must obtain an extension (resident permit) from the Romanian Immigration Inspectorate.

 • U.S. citizens traveling to Romania should also consult the CDC’s Romania website for immunization and other health information.